 Have a Debt, Before Getting A Loan

 I’ve tried applying for personal loans but failed many times.
 Although my CCRIS and CTOS are both clear, they’re unable to approve the applications. because these financiers have so many things to look at (Read more here).
 They said I need to have a commitment to show my payment history.
 Well, I’ve been paying my telco bills religiously, but that’s just not enough for them eh?
 So eff off.
 I won’t waste my time trying anymore.

-But SPayLater (Shopee) and PayLater (Grab) are now available to help us (there’re maybe others that I’m unaware of).
+But SPayLater (Shopee) and PayLater (Grab) are now available to help us (there’re maybe others that I’m still unaware of).
 Probably they have heard our problems.
 Problems that should have been heard and solved by the banks and other giant non-bank financiers.
-Each platform provides me with a maximum credit amount of RM2500.
-I can buy anything with a maximum of 6 months’ instalments.
+Each platform provides me with a maximum credit amount between RM2500 to RM4000.
+I can buy anything with 1 to 12 months instalment.
 In that way, I am able to ‘stretch’ my spending every month.
 Undeniably, the service fees imposed are quite high.
 But so far, I have had no problem settling the bills.
 Of course, it’s largely because I shop very responsibly.
 Hehe.
-I can’t thank these two organisations enough for giving me the opportunity.
+I can’t thank these organisations enough for giving me the opportunity.

 If this article can ever reach the related parties, I just want them to know that the low-income earners are not asking for high credit limits.
 A credit limit of RM2500 should be sufficient.
 Not all of us want to use loans or credit cards merely to buy LV or whatever.
 We just want something that can help us to survive and buy our needs.
 Higher salaries won’t make any difference if things just get more expensive and less affordable.
 I know this is basically business, so they are not aiming to be empathetic and sympathetic.
 But I don’t know if they’ve realised that people are relying more on organisations like Shopee and Grab.
 So unless they don’t want to be out of business, they should do something about it.